 - Malone characterized their last meeting as amicable.
 How can that possibly be if every one of those people knew details of the many deplorable decisions he has made including keeping Grosz on board–a key player for decades in the sexual abuse calamity as he treated victims with callous disregard while protecting their alleged perpetrators.

 This is not to say these folks serving on the DPC aren’t totally respectable, intelligent and good Catholics.
 They likely are, but that’s not the point.
-The point is: because we laity didn’t get a chance to vet them and choose them from a list of qualified candidates, we pause to wonder what we’re getting for the alleged representation of our interests.
+Because we laity didn’t get a chance to vet them and choose them from a list of qualified candidates, we pause to wonder what we’re getting for the alleged representation of our interests.
 If the poll the Buffalo News took is even 20% off, as Brown suggested, this “representative” group of laity does not seem to represent the folks in at least the vicariates of Niagara and Erie Counties who were polled.

-My representative in this vote not only voted for me but for my husband, my mom, my brother and sister-in-law.
+My representatives in this vote not only voted for me but for my husband, my mom, my brother and sister-in-law.
 The vote cast also had an impact on my daughter and son-in-law and my two precious grandchildren who live in another Vicariate.
 After the vote, I emailed my Vicar Forane a photo of those two little kids dressed for Easter Mass.
 I take this personally.